mateusz29/qgis-yolo-plugin/README.md

 ## Requirements

 ### QGIS Environment
-This plugin is developed and tested with **QGIS installed via OSGeo4W (Windows)**.
-Other installations are not supported.
+The plugin was developed and tested on Windows 11 using QGIS installed via **OSGeo4W (versions 3.40.6-Bratislava and 3.42.2-Münster)**.
+Other installation methods and operating systems are not supported.

 ### Python Dependency
 The plugin depends on the `ultralytics` Python library.